ryepup/cl-opencv/README.md

  adding that path to `cffi:*foreign-library-directories*`.

 Different camera support different resolutions and framerates.
-The tests assume a camera capable of about 30fps at 640x480.
+The tests assume a camera capable of about 30 fps at 640x480.
 Adjust the values at the top of test.lisp to match your camera.
 A program like VLC can help you determine those.